OsmanKAYI/full-stack-roadmap/README.md

 ## Contributing

-This project have been created by [Osman KAYI](https://github.com/OsmanKAYI), who is a civil engineer and a PhD student at Ankara Yildirim Beyazit University, and [Nuri AKMAN](https://github.com/nuriakman), who is a computer programmer experienced at web based programming with PHP and MySQL.
+This project have been created by [Osman KAYI](https://github.com/OsmanKAYI), who is a civil engineer and a PhD student at Ankara Yildirim Beyazit University, and [Nuri AKMAN](https://github.com/nuriakman), who is a web developer experienced at web based programming with JavaScript, PHP and MySQL.

 We welcome contributions from the community.
 If you find a bug, have a feature request, or would like to contribute code, please open an issue or pull request.